 Understand the College Return on Investment

 The cost of not graduating on time is more than the added tuition and associated costs.
-You need to factor in the opportunity cost of not being employed and having an income, which is often understated.
+You need to factor in the opportunity cost of not being employed and of not earning income, which is often understated.

 More careers require postgraduate degrees.
-The sooner a student decides on a career path, the sooner your college funding plan can be reviewed and adjusted if needed.
-The good news is that once students complete their first bachelor’s degree, parents are no longer part of the financial aid process.
+The sooner a student decides on a career path, the sooner their college funding plan can be reviewed and adjusted if needed.
+The bad news is that once students complete their first bachelor’s degree, parents are now part of the graduate school financing process due to the new private underwriting process.

 Common Mistakes Parents Make In Their College Funding Plan Conclusion

-In the new college funding world, most families will need to borrow some money.
-You need to find a resource that can help you minimize the cost, find the best value, and structure the debt for the best repayment and forgiveness options.
-PayForEd and its list of college professionals have the knowledge to help you make better decisions.
+In today’s complex college funding landscape, most families will need to borrow—but how you borrow matters.
+You need a trusted resource that can help you minimize costs, maximize value, and structure loans for the best repayment and forgiveness options.
+That’s where PayForED comes in.
+Our network of college finance professionals provides the expertise to help you make more informed, strategic decisions, saving you time, money, and stress.
+Don’t leave your family’s financial future to chance—get the guidance that pays off.